fsoubes/FilterRank/rank_filters.md

 http://imagejdocu.tudor.lu/doku.php?id=plugin:filter:fast_filters:start

 ## Benchmarking analysis
 Benchmark analysis is a method widely used to assess the relative performance of an object[^Fle1896].
 That way, it's possible to compare the performance of various algorithms.
 Only execution time and memory load will be analysed here.
 In order to perform this benchmark, two scripts were implemented.
-The first one, named *benchmark2* whose aim is to compute the time speed between the start and the end of an input image coming from ImageJ during the filtering process.
+The first script, named *benchmark2* whose aim is to compute the time speed between the start and the end of an input image coming from ImageJ during the filtering process.
 This script was implemented using the macro recorder present in ImageJ.
+The second script *a* was implemented in javascript, mainly to measured the memory used by the JVM while running the filter in ImageJ at the end of the process.
+The operation process is ran 1100 times for both measurements to provide robust data.
+In order to not recording false values we're not considering the first 100 values.
+Indeed during the execution, we must take into account the internal allocations of the loading images which may biased our results.
+For this project the benchmark was realized